na-na-hi/renget/archive/z8m2r.md

 Female - Local chocolate cutie wants to date and snuggle.

 ![](https://files.catbox.moe/cp4ldq.png) 2946 Tokens (2323 Permanent)
-	`1400 Tokens (777 Permanent) if pruned to use World Info instead; need to check how viable that is.`
 >Somewhat similar to Hariera.
 Not the same type of content, but the same meta-theme. *hink hink wink wink nudge nudge*.
 ***